trentm/go-ecslog/README.md

 # Troubleshooting

-`ecslog --self-debug ...` will log some limited internal debugging information.
-This is on stderr and is itself in ecs-logging format, so one can append the following to include rendered ecslog self-debugging inline:

-    --self-debug 2>&1 | ecslog
+The `ECSLOG_DEBUG` environment variable can be set to get some internal debugging information on stderr.
 For example:

-    ecslog ... my-log-file.log --self-debug 2>&1 | ecslog
+    ECSLOG_DEBUG=1 ecslog ...

+Internal debug logging is disabled if `ECSLOG_DEBUG` is unset, or is set to one of: the empty string, "0", or "false".